Photo by Julie Enstall

 My loving husband, John, is the Messenger of The ORIGIN System of Self-Discovery

-I am able to walk this journey with cancer from a place of deep
+I was able to walk my journey with cancer from a place of deep

 inner love and compassion largely because of this system.